No evidence of homicide in case of woman's remains found in Winnipeg landfill: police - The Turtle Island News

 Nothing unusual happened in the store and police said they do not know why Beardy went into the bin.
 They are hoping for more information from the public as the investigation continues.

-The discovery of Beardy’s body raised suspicion after the remains of Rebecca Contois were found in the same landfill last June.
+The discovery of Beardy’s body raised suspicion after the remains of Rebecca Contois were found in the same landfill in June.

 Police had said that the killings of Contois and other women also believed to have ended up in landfills were not linked to Beardy’s death.